-Casey has coached two seasons with the Northwoods League's Waterloo Bucks.
+Casey coached three seasons with the Northwoods League's Waterloo Bucks.
 He was an assistant in 2012 before being promoted to hitting and third base coach in 2013.
 He was named 2013 Northwoods Coach of the Year after the Bucks won a league-record 51 games and made their first playoff appearance since 2002.
 During his time in the Cedar Valley Casey helped develop the 2015 Big Ten Player of the Year, David Kerian and current Chicago Cubs and Top Minor League Prospect, Chesny Young.

 In the fall of 2012, Casey was selected by the Minnesota Twins to attend Major League Baseball Scouting and Development School.
 He served as an associate scout for the Twins in the Midwest in spring and summer of 2013.

-A native of Bloomington, Minnesota Casey graduated from the Academy of Holy Angels and went on to play baseball at the University of North Dakota.
-He held a career .995 fielding percentage in college, playing catcher, second base and outfield.
+A native of Bloomington, Minnesota Casey graduated from the Academy of Holy Angels and went on to play collegiately at the University of North Dakota where he was a 3-yr letter winning catcher for the Fighting Sioux.

-Casey graduated from St. Thomas in 2010 with a Bachelor of Arts degree in English and Literature Arts with a Writing Emphasis.
+Casey graduated from the University of St. Thomas in 2010 with a Bachelor of Arts degree in English and Literature Arts with a Writing Emphasis.

 5/22/2018 - Baseball